LassoSoft/LassoGuide/lasso_guide_source/operations/ldap.rst

 element in the tree is called an entry and has several attributes.
 Any element in the tree can be found using its distinguished name (DN).
 The distinguished name is like the path to a file in an operating system.
-For example, the DN of the record for John Doe in the directory might be as follows: "cn=John Doe, ou=People, o=LassoSoft"
+For example, the DN of the record for John Doe in the directory might be "cn=John Doe, ou=People, o=LassoSoft".

 The DN is made up of three parts separated by commas.
 Each part of the DN is called a relative distinguished name (RDN) and must be unique for all entries at